A Day on Miyajima: Torii Gate, Deer, and the Best Maple Cake in Japan

 8:15 AM: The Ferry

 The JR ferry from Miyajimaguchi takes 10 minutes and is covered by the Japan Rail Pass.
-I stood at the bow as Miyajima emerged from the morning haze — a forested island anchored by the vermilion slash of the floating torii gate.
-At 8:15 AM, there were maybe 20 people on the ferry.
-By noon, there would be thousands.
+Stand at the bow and watch Miyajima emerge from the morning haze — a forested island anchored by the vermilion slash of the floating torii gate.
+Catch the 8:15 AM crossing and you might share it with twenty other people.
+By noon, there will be thousands.

 First lesson: come early.
 Miyajima before 9 AM is a different island.